ako/MxMustache/readme.md

     {{/Car_CarList}}

 The resulting html snippet can be used with the document generator to generate a pdf.

+You can find an example microflow on [Mendix model share][9]: [Test markdown template multiple objects][6].
+You can find an example with pdf generation here: [Test markdown pdf template multiple objects][10].

 ### Generate JSON document with one to many association